apimatic/apimatic-sdks-io/website/docs/best-practices/support/documentation.md

 ![Algolia Guides](/img/support-docs-algolia-guides.png)

-One of the challenges is providing all this documentation is a way that is for developers to navigate and discover what they are looking for.
+One of the challenges is making all this documentation easy to navigate so developers can  discover what they need.